linkease/firmware-data/README.md

 # firmware-data

-Text for firmwares. and need firware-tools, used by asusgo-official-website, doc.asusgo.com, asusgo-tutorial
+Text for firmwares. and need firmware-tools, used by asusgo-official-website, doc.asusgo.com, asusgo-tutorial